 - Roaming and unattended animals not included is one that may occasionally escape

 - Pets fouling in communal areas which is not picked up immediately

 - Excessive noise

 - Unpleasant odour from pets

 - Aggressive animals

-- Fleas
+- Fleas.

-Normally pets should not be taken into the communal rooms of Exmouth Court except guide or hearing dogs.
+Normally pets should not be taken into the communal rooms of Housman Park except guide or hearing dogs which must be kept on a lead.
 Dogs must be kept on leads within the communal grounds and exercised off the development.
 Should your dog foul in the communal grounds, this must immediately be picked up and disposed of within your own household waste.